mozjay/osrs-clog-dependencies/README.md

    - If ANY recipe is clog-free, the item is **NOT RESTRICTED**
    - Example: "Plank" has 5 recipes, all clog-free → not restricted

+5. **Clog-to-Clog Crafting**
+   - Some clog items can be crafted from other clog items (e.g., Onyx from Uncut onyx)
+   - These relationships are tracked in the `craftable_from` field
+   - Enables "effective unlocking" in the plugin

 ### Caching System

 The cache system avoids unnecessary API calls: